-Our Syringe Access Services exchanges 2.4 million sterile syringes per year and is one of the largest syringe exchange programs in the United States.
-Our volunteers help us to staff eleven different needle exchange sites through out San Francisco’s neighborhoods.
+Our Syringe Access Services provides over 3 million sterile syringes and disposes of thousands of pounds of used syringes every year.
+Our volunteers help us to staff eleven different syringe access sites through out San Francisco’s neighborhoods.

-As reliable and consistent members of our team, needle exchange volunteers are trained to provide non-judgmental, community-based harm reduction services in a safe space and respectful manner in order to reduce the risk of HIV & Hepatitis C and other harms related to injection drug-use.
-Volunteers are usually scheduled weekly or every other week in 2 hour and 20 minute shifts.
-This program requires that all volunteers make a six-month time commitment, have flexible weekends and evenings schedules and are comfortable working outside.
+As reliable and consistent members of our team, syringe access volunteers are trained to provide non-judgmental, community-based harm reduction services in a safe space and respectful manner in order to reduce the risk of HIV & hepatitis C and other harms related to injection drug-use.
+Volunteers are usually scheduled weekly or every other week in two-hour shifts.
+All volunteers make a six-month time commitment, must have flexible weekend and evening schedules and must be comfortable working outside.

-For more information about this role, you can review the Syringe Access pages on this site, or contact our Volunteer Coordinator for SAS, at 415-241-5104 or email@example.com.
+For more information about this role you may contact our Volunteer Coordinator, Leyla, at 415-818-7622 or firstname.lastname@example.org.

 Ready to sign up?
 Complete our online registration form